Last updated January 20, 2021.

-The 5 Star State Certification is a program set up at the county level through an administrative committee who is responsible for developing, implementing and overseeing the program.
+The 5 Star State Certification is a program set up at the county or municipality level through an administrative committee who is responsible for developing, implementing and overseeing the program.
 It encourages businesses to implement safety measures beyond what is already required by public health orders and guidelines that will help slow the spread of COVID-19.
 In doing so, businesses will be able to accelerate their reopening.
-Depending on where their county falls on the COVID-19 dial, certified businesses are eligible for less restrictive capacity caps.
+Depending on where their county or municipality falls on the COVID-19 dial, certified businesses are eligible for less restrictive capacity caps.
 5 Star certification reassures employees and customers that businesses are adhering to enhanced guidance.
 The program is completely voluntary and also serves as an expanding directory of establishments recognized for their efforts to keep their communities safe and open.

 The voluntary program recognizes businesses that have gone above and beyond to keep their communities safe.

-Each county must first determine whether or not this program is a good fit for their community.
-Counties that are interested in applying should form an administrative committee, including LPHA representation, members of the community at large, as well as partners like the local Chamber of Commerce, nonprofits, local elected leaders, or industry association members.
+Each county or municipality must first determine whether or not this program is a good fit for their community.
+Counties and municipalities that are interested in applying should form an administrative committee, including LPHA representation, members of the community at large, as well as partners like the local Chamber of Commerce, nonprofits, local elected leaders, or industry association members.
 Administrative committees are also responsible for determining their eligibility based on the following criteria: